Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent strategic initiatives include investments in electric vehicle technology, acquisitions of companies with complementary capabilities, and expansion into emerging markets.
+Recent Initiatives: Recent initiatives include investments in electric vehicle technology, acquisitions of companies in related fields, and expansion into new markets.

 Summary